priyankabb153/260150_python_miniproject/Readme.md

 1) Download the zip folder of the code and extract it.
 2) Install all the pre-requisites
-3) The main file is - bank.py - run this in the pycharm IDE
+3) The main file is bank.py -> run this file in the pycharm IDE

 => Press the run button to run the file OR

-=> Type python bank.py in the pycharm command prompt
+=> Type python bank.py in the pycharm terminal

 ## Pytest

-Make sure that pytest is installed and in the pycharm IDE :
+Make sure that pytest is installed in the pycharm IDE :
 * Navigate to - Settings => Tools => Pycharm Integrated Tools => Default test runner => select pytest

-1) The files - check_file_present.py and no_of_lines.py are for pytest
+1) The files - check_file_present.py and no_of_lines.py contains functions for pytest
-2) check_file_pytest.py is used to test if the files exist or not
+2) check_file_present.py is used to test if the files exist or not
 3) no_of_lines.py is used to check the no of lines present in the file
-4) Run the functions separately in the pycharm IDE, by right-clicking on the test functions and run OR
+4) Run the functions in pytest_main.py separately in the pycharm IDE, by right-clicking on the test functions and run OR

 => Enter command pytest pytest_main.py or pytest pytest_main.py -v